-No, unfortunately our facilities are not large enough to accomodate a kennel or grooming area.
+No, unfortunately our facilities are not large enough to accommodate a kennel or grooming area.
 However, we are always more than happy to recommend other excellent locations to suit your needs.

 6. What is a specialist?

 Over the last several years we had a number of questions from clients about specialists.
-Either about a specialist in ear cropping or other types of cosmetic surgery, a specific breed of animal, or a group of specialists.
+Either about a specialist different types of cosmetic surgery, a specific breed of animal, or a group of specialists.
 To help clear up the confusion, we have posted the AVMA definition of what a specialist is, what specialties are recognized by the AVMA, and links to the various specialty groups.

 The AVMA defines a specialist as a veterinarian who has completed additional training in a specific area of veterinary medicine and has passed an examination that evaluates their knowledge and skills in that specialty area.